EliLillyCo/LillyMol/docs/Molecule_Tools/activity_consistency.md

 different do values need to be in order to be considered 'different'.

 ### -r
-Interpret the `-t` option as a ratio between activities
+Interpret the `-t` option as a ratio between activities.

 ### -O \<fname\>
 Write groups outside tolerance to \<fname\>.
 See the `-t` and `-r`